47Billion/netty-http/README.md

   $ mvn clean package
 ```

-Setting up an HTTP Service using the library
+Setting up a HTTP Service using the library
 --------------------------------------------
 Setting up an HTTP service is very simple using this library:
 * Implement handler methods for different HTTP requests